BabylonJS/SmartFilters/packages/core/readme.md

 blur.output.connectTo(blackAndWhite.input);
 ```

-Finally the last block should be linked into the video filter output:
+Finally the last block should be linked into the Smart Filter output:

 ```typescript
 titleInput.output.connectTo(smartFilter.output);